K-P-creator/Collatz/basicGraph/basicGraphReadMe.md

 ### oneDigGraph.py

-This script will run the exe nine times, and graph the resultig counts for all the one digit numbers (1-9).
+This script will run the exe nine times, and graph the resulting counts for all the one digit numbers (1-9).
 I use a bar graph here which will later be changed to a scatter plot for increased readability with large datasets